esk2cb/qrepo/README.md

-# Repository for interview code questions.
+# Repository for interview questions